dushyanthhd/Hospital_API/README.md

 To run this application on your local machine, please follow these steps:

-Clone this repository using the following
+Clone this repository using the following  command: https://dushyanthhd.github.io/Hospital_API/

 Install the required dependencies using the following command: $ npm install